Monday, January 4, 2010

 What are vampires?

 It worked, too well in fact.
-Since the ritual was performed, the bubonic plague has been nothing more than a distant memory or the subject of scholarly debate.
+The asteroid fell, but it only caused a landslide in what is now modern day Austria.
 Few people know about this heroic act.
 Fewer still know about the terrible price it exacted.

-Every Sudija involved in the ritual became a vampire.
-As long as they were marhime, this did not change their lives.
-But, if they succumbed to temptation, they would manifest powers and weaknesses and crave human blood.
-Many Sudija were upright men who not only upheld Romaniya, but lived by Romaniya steadfastly.
-Imagine their horror when they discovered that not only were they vampires, but so was their offspring (even those already born and those adopted into the family).
-And so it has been for nearly 200 years.
-Still, rumors persist, among those knowledgeable of the ritual, that the price will be paid in full, once vampires take a number of lives equal to those saved from the plague.
+Every Magi involved in the ritual became a Dhampir.
+As long as they followed the Code of the Magi, this did not change their lives.
+But, if they succumbed to temptation, they would become a vampire and manifest Powers, Weaknesses and crave human blood.
+Many Dhampir were upright men who lived by Code of the Magi steadfastly.
+Imagine their horror when they discovered that not only were they Dhampirs, but so was their offspring (even those already born and those adopted into the family).
+And so it has been for nearly 5,000 years.
+Still, rumors persist among those knowledgeable of the ritual, that the price will be paid in full once vampires take a number of lives equal to those saved from the asteroid.

-And that's who the characters are, blood descendants of one of the original Romani ritual casters.
+And that's who the characters are, Dhampirs and descendants of one of the original Magi ritual casters.

 Well, this is the intro I have so far. the writing is a little rough, but I hope there is a nugget of inspiration in there...